emerald-dao/beginner-cadence-course/chapter4/day1/README.md

 As you read above, on Flow, accounts actually store their own data.
 What this means is, if I have an `NFT` resource, I can actually store that in my own account.
 But where?

 Using the above diagram (I'm so proud of it), let's talk about what lives in an account:
-1. Contract Code - contract get deployed to an account, and live inside the account
+1. Contract Code - contract get deployed to an account, and live inside the account.
+Multiple contracts can live inside an account.
 2. Account Storage - all your data gets stored inside account storage

 ## Account Storage

 Well, what is account storage then?
 You can think of account storage as a "container" of data that lives at a specific path: `/storage/`.
 In a Flow account, there are 3 paths to get to certain data:
-1. `/storage/` - only the account owner can access this (thank god, or someone could steal all of your data)
+1. `/storage/` - only the account owner can access this (thank goodness, or someone could steal all of your data).
+ALL of your data lives here.
 2. `/public/` - available to everybody
 3. `/private/` - only available to the account owner and the people that the account owner gives access to